clementeluangaspar/dePCR_drdorman/README.md

 workflow/02_metrics_qc_counts.Rmd
 ```

 This file summarizes preprocessing metrics and quality control results.
-We calculate the number of merged and unmerged reads, run FastQC and MultiQC, and ......
+It calculates the number of merged and unmerged reads, run FastQC and MultiQC, and ......

 Main steps: